 Absolutely!
 You will get more than your fill of museums, neighborhoods, restaurants, shows, monuments and subways in a week.
 My only piece of advice is to not try to cram everything in and miss what is great about New York - the neighborhoods.
 Obviously, everyone's interests are different, but if i had to plan a vacation for someone who has never been to New York, here is where I would start.
 Spend one day at Ellis Island, Ground Zero and Wall Street.
 Pick one museum (I recommend MOMA - it has an amazing collection of some of the most famous pieces of art).
 Spend a day in Central Park and the Upper West Side.
 Spend one day exploring the Chelsea Market, Meatpacking District, Greenwich and the West Village.
 You can do the Grand Central Station, the Empire State Building and Times Square another day.
 If it works in your schedule, hit the Union Square Green Market on Saturday morning.
 That still leaves you with two days to fill with whatever you are into - food, shopping, music, Broadway shows, more museums, Brooklyn.
-Good luck! over 8 years ago
+Good luck! almost 9 years ago

 4 answers697 views